tp2750/CasCommonChemistry.jl/README.md

 [![Build Status](https://github.com/tp2750/CasCommonChemistry.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/tp2750/CasCommonChemistry.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/tp2750/CasCommonChemistry.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/tp2750/CasCommonChemistry.jl)

-This package provides an interface the the [CAS Common Chemistry](https://commonchemistry.cas.org/) registry of chemical compounds.
+This package provides an interface to the [CAS Common Chemistry](https://commonchemistry.cas.org/) registry of chemical compounds.

+The database is maintained by the American Chemical Society.
+Quoting the description from the [home page](https://commonchemistry.cas.org/)

+>  CAS Common Chemistry is an open community resource for accessing chemical information.
+Nearly 500,000 chemical substances from [CAS REGISTRY®](https://www.cas.org/cas-data/cas-registry) cover areas of community interest, including common and frequently regulated chemicals, and those relevant to high school and undergraduate chemistry classes.
+This chemical information, curated by our expert scientists, is provided in alignment with our mission as a division of the American Chemical Society.

 # Installation